MichaelCurrin/next-quickstart/README.md

 - [pages](/pages/) directory with one JS file.
 - [public](/public/) directory with an SVG logo and favicon.
 - [.gitignore](/.gitignore) - the version in this template has been stripped out.
-- `README.md` - with just one line
+- `README.md` - with just one line.

 This template project extends the base project with docs, a GH Actions CI flow and linting setup.